 - Modifying an external component

 - The different types of compatibility

-- Advanced component characteristics
+- Advanced characteristics of external component

 - Automatic documentation

 12. External component in practice

 An external component is a set of WEBDEV elements: pages, reports, analysis, ...
 This set of elements performs a specific feature.
 For example, a component can correspond to one of the following features: